 Christmas is extra special for expats because it is either a rare chance to spend time with our family at home.
 Or we spend it with our expat family in our host country.
 So it is a time to celebrate those nearest and dearest to us, who live near or far.
-So here are my expat Christmas must haves.
+So here are my expat Christmas must-haves.

 A Real Christmas Tree

 Yes I know, this can sometimes be troublesome, especially if you have decided to spend Christmas abroad, and yes it can also become expensive as some places aren’t as equipped as others.
-I usually start researching late October, early November; this is due to the fact there has been an occasions in the past where I left it until early December and missed out entirely!
+I usually start researching late October, early November; this is due to the fact there has been an occasion in the past where I left it until early December and missed out entirely!
 Needless to say, hubby was not happy, and a plastic tree was bought.

 - My strategy– We never stay in a hotel during this time, this way if we need to order a real tree, it can be delivered to an address.
 Or better still if you are booking the apartment, villa or house directly with the owner, then you can ask them to help (they will charge a fee though).

-This isn’t the easiest to find at times, but it is something we always source out well in advance.
+Ham isn’t the easiest to find at times, but it is something we always source out well in advance.
 Most times, we are lucky, but sometimes we have had to substitute.

 - Strategy– Needless to say, this is now a staple that sometimes comes back with me from Australia (just in case).